PhilipNelson5/math4610/hw5/8-ParallelGaussSeidel/manual_parallel_gauss_sidel.md

 make
 ```

-will produce an executable **./gaussSeidel.out** that can be executed.
+will produce an executable **./parallelGaussSeidel.out** that can be executed.

 **Description/Purpose:** Gauss Seidel is an iterative method used to solve a linear system of equations \\(Ax=b\\).
 It is named after the German mathematicians Carl Friedrich Gauss and Philipp Ludwig von Seidel, and is similar to the Jacobi method.
 Though it can be applied to any matrix with non-zero elements on the diagonals, convergence is only guaranteed if the matrix is either diagonally dominant, or symmetric and positive definite.
 [1](https://en.wikipedia.org/wiki/Gauss–Seidel_method)

+This code uses OpemMP to parallelize Gauss Seidel.
+There will not be much speedup here because of the way that the method takes advantage of x_new within an iteration.
+This hurts parallelization because other threads need acces to the new x_new before they can proceed.

 **Input:** The routine takes a matrix, A, and a right hand side, b.